petartotev/PT_WebApp_PTSchool/README.md

 ### PTShooterGame!!!

-A mouse-click shooter with no page-reloading.
+A mouse-clicking shooter.
 No page reloading, vanilla JavaScript only.

 Start with:

-- Health = 3
+- Health = 3 - so you can get shot by the bandits only twice
-- Gun Reload = 5
+- Gun Reload = 5 - don't forget to reload with Enter key
 - Enemies = 12

 You-shoot-them-all-or-they-shoot-you.